-It’s been a long time since I’ve been able to cook for my mom on Mother’s Day.
-Fourteen years to be exact.
+It’s been a long time since I’ve been able to cook for my mom on Mother’s Day. fifteen years to be exact.

 Since we moved a tedious fifteen hour drive away from my parents, I now have to rely on my brothers and sisters to spoil my mom in person on Mother’s Day.